 Be sure to download our FREE map of hotels on the Las Vegas Strip.
-It shows where all the hotels are located and what is nearby each property.
+It shows all the hotel locations and what is near each property.

-Staying directly on the Strip, however, isn’t your only option.
-If you’d like a quieter or less expensive stay, you can opt to stay off-Strip.
+Staying on the Strip, however, isn’t your only option.
+You can stay off-Strip if you’d like a quieter and possibly less expensive stay.
 Sometimes staying off-Strip means just a block or two away.
-In other cases, it could mean staying at a hotel that’s several miles away from Las Vegas Boulevard altogether.
+In other cases, it could mean staying at a hotel several miles away from Las Vegas Boulevard altogether.

-Choosing a hotel that’s near, but not on the Strip provides several advantages and one major disadvantage.
-A hotel that’s just off the main strip will give you the same basic access to the resorts, shows, and attractions found on the Strip, but often at a significantly reduced rate.
+Choosing a hotel near but not on the Strip provides several advantages and one major disadvantage.
+A hotel just off the main strip will give you the same basic access to the resorts, shows, and attractions found on the Strip, but often at a significantly reduced rate.

-Not only are the hotel guest rooms generally less expensive, everything from restaurants, drinks, spa treatments, on-site attractions, and resort fees are less expensive in many cases.
+Not only are the hotel guest rooms generally less expensive, but everything from restaurants, drinks, spa treatments, on-site attractions, and resort fees are often less expensive.

 Off-Strip hotels are also somewhat removed from the hustle and bustle.
 While it’s fun to get out and enjoy the crowds and chaotic energy on the Strip, many people like the ability to come back to a hotel with a much calmer and quieter atmosphere.
-Staying at a hotel even just a block or two off the Strip can provide some relaxing time to decompress.
+Staying at a hotel, even just a block or two off the Strip, can provide some downtime to decompress.

-Your other option is to choose a hotel that is a couple of miles or more from the Strip.
-There are several beautiful and amazing resorts that have everything you need to have a fun-filled and relaxing vacation without ever leaving the property.
+Your other option is to pick a hotel a couple of miles or more from the Strip.
+There are several beautiful and amazing resorts that offer everything you need to have a fun-filled and relaxing vacation without ever leaving the property.